Introduction to Winemaking

 A Message to Students and Parents

 "Introduction to Winemaking in Dijon, France, is an ideal course for those interested in Wine, Food, Nutrition, Geography, History and Culture.
 It offers both valuable technical information and a unique opportunity for the students to broaden their horizons and discover other cultures and ways of life.
-The ‘real experience’ in this class are the winery and vineyard visits coupled with the cultural and sightseeing activities.
-France has an extraordinarily rich geographic and cultural heritage, It is always a great pleasure to explain local landscapes, history and culture to the students.
-It has been a real pleasure to teach Introduction to Winemaking for Summer Abroad.
-This will be my fifth time teaching the class in Dijon.
-Over the years I have taught a broad range of students from many different backgrounds, and it has been exciting to help them discover the world of wine and winemaking.
-Surprisingly, several students have changed their major to Viticulture and Enology because of their experiences on this trip.
-In a general sense, students who have taken this course in the past have commented that it is an experience they will remember fondly for the rest of their lives."
+The ‘real experiences’ in this class include winery and vineyard visits coupled with cultural and sightseeing activities.
+France has an extraordinarily rich geographic and cultural heritage, and as a native of France it is always a great pleasure for me to explain local landscapes, history and culture to students.
+This will be my second time teaching the class in Dijon.
+Over the years I have taught Introduction to Winemaking (VEN 3) on the Davis campus to hundreds of students from many different backgrounds, and it has been exciting to help them discover the world of wine and winemaking.
+After taking the summer course, several students have actually changed their major to Viticulture and Enology because of their experiences.
+Students who have taken this course in the past have commented that it is an experience they will remember fondly for the rest of their lives."